-At SPIN we started a new research path, exploring the phenomenon we name Digital Autarky.
-We are introducing the concept in a flesh-talk on September 28th, at the event Unboxing realities organised by the Goethe Institute.
+With SPIN I started a new research path, exploring the phenomenon we name Digital Autarky.
+We are introducing the concept in a flesh-talk on September 28th, at the event Unboxing E-Realities organised by the Goethe Institute.

 Recent years have seen the rise of conflicts over people’s right to their own data, privacy, and transparency in the digital realm.
 These emerging conflicts bring forth issues of policy and governance for giant companies and non-democratic states just as much as positive possibilities for individuals, innovators, and public agencies.